LampDelivery/AliucordPlugins/README.md

 Planning to merge into core, which is why I am not releasing it as a normal plugin As of writing this it only syncs changes from one direction (Aliucord -> PC/RN), so beware.

+## DebugLogEnhancer
+Replaces discord's pesky debug logs with a new page that supports filters and searching